keks24/raspberry-pi-luks/README.md

 cryptroot UUID=1fd31646-340c-47ed-8c66-8efb2e730d0f none luks,initramfs
 ```

 Note, that adding the option `initramfs` is very important here.
-Otherwise, the following error might occur and the file `cryptroot/crypttab` within the `initramfs` might be empty; rendering the system unbootable:
+Otherwise, the following error might occur and the file `cryptroot/crypttab` within the `initramfs` might be empty; **rendering the system unbootable**:
 ```no-highlight
 cryptsetup: WARNING: target '<some_target>' not found in /etc/crypttab
 cryptsetup: ERROR: cryptroot: Source mismatch